nickthecook/ops/docs/hooks.md

     load_secrets: true
 ```

 These two hooks ensure that `terraform` can always find the appropriate backend for the current software execution environment (e.g. `dev` vs `staging`) environment.
-However, you don't want the before hooks to be run twice, and it takes a couple of seconds.
-For this reason, `ops` will run the before hook before executing `ops apply --auto-approve`, but it will not run the hook again before running `terraform apply`, or before running `terraform init ...`.
+However, you don't want the hooks to be run twice, and it takes a couple of seconds.
+For this reason, `ops` will run the hooks before executing `ops apply --auto-approve`, but it will not run the hooks again before running `terraform apply`, or before running `terraform init ...`.

 ### Secrets in hooks

-Before hooks are always executed before secrets are loaded.
+"Before hooks" are always executed before secrets are loaded.
 If you would like a before hook to have access to secrets, create an action with `load_secrets: true` and call the action from a before hook.